 Mathematics is at the core of education; in an ever more technologically driven society a good grasp of the fundamentals of Mathematics is essential.
-The subject is fascinating but it also forms the foundation of a multitude of other subjects and forms a key qualification for entry to many University courses.
+The subject forms the foundation of a multitude of other subjects and forms a key qualification for entry to many University courses.